Same Day Tooth Extraction in Raleigh, NC

 Periodontal Disease Treatment

 The reality is that tooth loss is often the result of gum problems.
-If you in the early stages of gum disease, it’s a good idea to seek treatment as soon as possible.
+If you are in the early stages of gum disease, it’s a good idea to seek treatment as soon as possible.
 Maintaining good oral hygiene, scaling and cleaning, and medications can all help.

 Sometimes, tooth infections can be treated with antibiotics.
 Pain and discomfort can be treated with over-the-counter pain relievers that can reduce swelling.
 It’s important to note that these pain relievers do not typically resolve the root cause of the problem and are mainly used as a way to relieve symptoms.